On the Non-Identifiability of Steering Vectors in Large Language Models

-Our work formalizes persona steering \footnote{We use \emph{persona vectors} and \emph{steering vectors} interchangeably to refer to directional vectors added to model activations to modulate semantic or behavioral attributes \citep{chen2025persona}.} as a latent variable identification problem, bridging causal representation learning, activation editing in LLMs and mechanistic interpretability.
+Our work is the first to formally analyze activation steering\footnote{We use \emph{persona vectors} and \emph{steering vectors} interchangeably to refer to directional vectors added to model activations to modulate semantic or behavioral attributes \citep{chen2025persona}.} as a latent variable identification problem, connecting two lines of research: causal representation learning and activation editing in LLMs.

-\textbf{Causal and latent variable identifiability.} Classical results show that latent variable models are non-identifiable without structural assumptions \citep{hyvarinen1999nonlinear, shimizu2006linear, kruskal1977three}.
+\paragraph{Causal and latent variable identifiability.} Classical results show that latent variable models are non-identifiable without structural assumptions \citep{hyvarinen1999nonlinear, shimizu2006linear, kruskal1977three}.
 Recent work in causal representation learning extends these ideas to deep learning settings \citep{scholkopf2021toward, ahuja2022invariance, locatello2019challenging}, establishing conditions under which latent factors can be recovered from high-dimensional observations.

-\textbf{Probing and representation learning.} Work on probing classifiers \citep{pimentel2020information, ravfogel2020null, elazar2021amnesic} shows that linear directions can succeed for reasons unrelated to target information.
+\paragraph{Probing and representation learning.} Work on probing classifiers \citep{pimentel2020information, ravfogel2020null, elazar2021amnesic} shows that linear directions can succeed for reasons unrelated to target information.
 The linear representation hypothesis \citep{park2023linear, elhage2022toy} suggests concepts correspond to directions in activation space but lacks identifiability guarantees.

-\textbf{Activation editing in LLMs.} Methods such as representation engineering \citep{zou2023representation}, contrastive activation addition \citep{rimsky2024steering, turner2024activation} and activation patching \citep{meng2022locating} manipulate model internals but do not address whether control directions are uniquely determined.
+\paragraph{Activation editing in LLMs.} Methods such as representation engineering \citep{zou2023representation}, contrastive activation addition \citep{rimsky2024steering, turner2024activation} and activation patching \citep{meng2022locating} manipulate model internals but do not address whether control directions are uniquely determined.
 Work on neural network symmetries \citep{entezari2021role, dinh2017sharp} motivates our null-space analysis.